zanaca/docker-dns/README.md

 ### Supported commands
- - `make install` - Sets up all environment;
+ - `make install` - Set up all environment;

- - `make uninstall` - Removes configuration files from your system;
+ - `make uninstall` - Remove configuration files from your system;

  - `make show-domain` - Show the working domain of your installation;

- - `make tunnel` - *WORKS ONLY IN macOS* Creates a tunnel to route all traffic to you docker containers.
-On linux you do not need that feature.
+ - `make tunnel` - *WORKS ONLY IN macOS* Create a tunnel to route all traffic to you docker containers.
+Just available in macOS, on linux you don't need that feature.